Why Cooking is Self-Care

 Self-care is not something that you do once in a while because you are overly stressed or burned out, true self-care are things that you do all of the time.
 It is those moments in your day, every day, when you do something for you; it is that quiet moment in a warm shower, it is that depth breath you take before you walk into your big meeting, it is eating your lunch with people instead of at your desk, it is cooking a nourishing meal after a long day, and getting a restful night’s sleep.
 In order to make cooking part of your daily self-care routine, you need to make it enjoyable.
 You need to cook the things you like to eat, not what you think you should eat.
 It is listening to music while you prepare lunches for the week.
 It is taking a minute to plan your meals so it doesn’t feel disorganized.
 It planning for your future self so you can take that extra serving of soup out of the freezer on the nights you just want to relax.

 At first, it might still feel like a chore, at least I know it was for me.
 But over time I truly started to enjoy it and look forward to it.
 Chopping those vegetables I once hated became meditative, and that hour of meal prep on the weekend became a mindful experience that reminded me to put myself first and set myself up for success.
 The more I focused on making cooking a self-care priority, the more I saw it’s benefits and the more I enjoyed it.
-I no longer had that afternoon crash, I was no longer spending all my hard earned money on eating out, and I learned a new skill I felt proud of.
+I no longer had that afternoon crash, I was no longer spending all my hard-earned money on eating out, and I learned a new skill I felt proud of.
 Did I hit it out of the ballpark on my first try?
 No. But the reality is that you only learn by doing.
 The same way you aren’t going to win the Tour de France the first time you ride a bike, you probably aren’t going to with Masterchef the first time you learn to cook.
-It might take time, but that’s why it’s called a practice, and every time to you practice cooking you are practicing one of the most fundamental forms of self-care.
+It might take time, but that’s why it’s called a practice, and every time to you practice cooking you are practising one of the most fundamental forms of self-care.